blockbee/FundInTime/README.md

 Note: If you see capaign is expired then just restart the ganache server and run "truffle migrate" command

-Note: If you see campain is expaired then restart the ganache server and run "truffle migrate" command

 This is as simple as that

 Thank you